-Actor's can use the system through a graphical user interface, through a batch interface or through some other media.
-An Actor's interaction with a Use Case is documented in a Use Case scenario, which details the functions a system must provide to satisfy the user requirements.
+Actor's interaction with a Use Case is documented in a Use Case scenario, which details the functions a system must provide to satisfy the user requirements.

 Actors also represent the role of a user in Sequence diagrams, where you can display them using rectangle notation.
 Enterprise Architect supports a stereotyped Actor element for business modeling.
 The business modeling elements also represent Actors as stereotyped Objects.